SpringerPE/concourse-ansible-resource/Readme.md

 #### Parameters

+* `src`: Base folder where all the ansible resources are (inventory, playbook, ...)
 * `playbook`: Playbook file name to execute.
 * `remote_user`: Remote user used to establish a ssh connection.
 * `remote_pass` : If `private_key` is not provided, password for `remote_user`.
 * `vault_password`: Ansible vault password to access to encrypted files with variables.
 * `extra_vars`: Key-value dictionary with variables used in the playbooks.
-* `inventory`: [Ansible inventory definition](http://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html#script-conventions) specifying the hosts, hosts groups and variables.
+* `inventory`: Dictionary for inventory definition:
+  * `file`: Defaults to `inventory.ini` file name for inventory.
-* `inventory_path`: Folder where the hosts inventory file will be created and additional inventory files can be defined.
+  * `path`: Folder where the hosts inventory file will be created (if needed) and additional inventory files can be defined: group_vars and host_vars are.
 Defaults to `inventory`.
+  * `hosts`: [Ansible inventory definition](http://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html#script-conventions) specifying the hosts, hosts groups and variables.
+  * `executable`: Path to a dynamic inventory executable.
 * `become`: If true, execute playbooks as `become_user`.
 Usually not needed at this level.
 * `become_method`: Ansible become method (defaults to `sudo`).
 * `become_user`: User to run for privileged tasks (defaults to `root`).